steredesai/steredesai/README.md

 🤝 I can help you in your journey as a developer

-💬 Ask me about MySQL, ETL, DataStage, Python, Tableau, PowerBI, SQL, Azure
+💬 Ask me about MySQL, ETL, Django, .Net, Python, Tableau, PowerBI, SQL, Azure

 📄 Reach out to me on Linkedin https://www.linkedin.com/in/shraddha-teredesai/